 - The Best Friends at the Bar books continue to receive attention and praise in the press.
 Read more about what the press and Susan’s colleagues in the legal profession have to say about these groundbreaking books.
 Susan is continually collaborating on projects to advance women in the law.
 Read about some of these project below.

-- Susan Smith Blakely coaches women lawyers and is a member of the Brain Trust of the OnRamp Fellowship.
+- Susan Smith Blakely coaches women lawyers and is a member of the Brain Trust for the OnRamp Fellowship.

 - Above The Law quotes Susan Blakely on appropriate behavior for women lawyers in the workplace.

 - William & Mary Law School uses a Best Friends at the Bar book as required reading in a “Women in Law” seminar at the law school;

 - The University of Michigan Career Center, publishes “The Law School Decision,” by Susan Smith Blakely, careercenter.umich.edu (January 24, 2013);

 - The University of Colorado Pre-Law Department recommends the Best Friends at the Bar Blog;